Xpressions CaféLooking Forward [pdf]

 We would note these sessions on the Xpresso menus.
 It would also be a good idea to have some explanatory leaflets available in Xpresso which explained a little about prayer and healing and clarified how people could make use of these services.

-I don’t like this sermon thing, because it’s just one person’s way of interpreting whatever he read.
-It’s not a group discussion here you know, and it’s just him telling you.
+I dont like this sermon thing, because its just one persons way of interpreting whatever he read.
+Its not a group discussion here you know, and its just him telling you.
 (Quoted in Spencer 2003)

 We should minimise anything which feels like traditional preaching from the front.
 Sometimes a bit of explanation or straightforward teaching is necessary, but this should always be brief.
 In past sessions I have used a guideline of a maximum of three minutes chat from any one person before a change of voice or a new activity.
 An exception to this would be if we instituted ten-minute taster sessions as outlined in paper two.